 Yesterday – on her blog and in interviews with other media outlets – Bechdel expressed discomfort with the dogmatic way her work is being used.

 For a very long time, The Rule wasn’t a widespread cultural phenomenon – it was a thing women and gender studies scholars talked about in bars.
 Over the last decade, the Bechdel Test, as it’s now known, has became something akin to one of those weird conventional wisdom-y popular science phenomenon.

 Now everyone thinks it’s a great tool for studying gender film, except most of the people who study gender and film.

 I like the idea of the Bechdel Test.
-It’s a great tool for opening up conversations about women in film and on television as subjects and not objects, but it’s a lousy lens through which to actually analyze the representation of power, discrimination, oppression, or ideology on-screen.
+It could be a great tool for opening up conversations about women in film and on television as subjects and not objects, but as a blunt instrument it’s a lousy lens through which to actually analyze the representation of power, discrimination, oppression, or ideology on-screen.
 Or to discuss gender in ways that aren’t hetero-normative and divided into a strict male-female dichotomy, for that matter.

 The test doesn’t take into account semiotics, character development, context, or the very fact that film is a visual medium.
 That’s hard to quantify.

 Stefan Solomon’s post, “What the Bechdel test doesn’t tell us about women on film,” includes several film clips that speak louder than words about these problems.